 SINA has previously used the Sony MCX-500 multi-camera switcher for events such as the Weibo player festival and MCN meeting.
-It’s proven to be stable and reliable in operation, with SDI/HDMI input/output that fully meets SINA’s live broadcast requirements, so it was a natural choice to use it for SINA Games in conjunction with Sony PXW-Z150 camcorders.
+It’s proven to be stable and reliable in operation with SDI/HDMI input/output that fully meets SINA’s live broadcast requirements, so it was natural choice to use it for SINA Games working in conjunction with Sony PXW-Z150 camcorders.

 The Sony MCX-500 switcher is user-friendly, convenient and fast.
-The MCX-500 is designed around the concept of making it quick and easy for a single operator to capture and broadcast live with ease and speed.
+The MCX-500 is designed around the concept of making it quick and easy for a single operator to capture, broadcast live with ease and speed.

 Its front structure layout is very simple.
 The buttons are arranged in a row by type.
-The square and round buttons separate the important video-switching area from the audio-switching area.
+The square and round buttons separate the important video switching area from the audio switching.
 The controls should be clear to the user at a glance as the buttons are arranged in a row by type.
-Which key corresponds to which function is clear at a glance.
+What key corresponds to which function is clear at a glance.

-On the left side of the switcher is the fader of the PGM, which can control the final volume of the synthesized PGM signal.
+On the left side of the switcher, is the fader of the PGM, which can control the final volume of the synthesised PGM signal.
 The control has a smooth, responsive operation for precise control.

-The MCX-500 provides multiple video inputs, including four professional broadcast 3G-SDI input interfaces, two analog signal interfaces, and two HDMI signal interfaces.
+The MCX-500 provides multiple video inputs, including four professional broadcast 3G-SDI input interfaces, two analogue signal interfaces, and two HDMI signal interfaces.
 There’s also a dedicated DSK channel for on-screen graphics and a 5-channel audio mixer.
-The MCX-500 gives you everything you need to wow an audience.
+The MCX-500 gives you everything needed to wow an audience.